cmusatyalab/steeleagle/docs/stl.md

 ![Onion Assembly!](commander_layout.png)

+{: .note }

-_NOTE: The LTE module on the Onion Omega can interfere with the GPS of the ANAFI which is near the camera/gimbal.
-As such, care must be taken to orient the case properly and as far back on the clip as possible when Glooping the pieces together._
+The LTE module on the Onion Omega can interfere with the GPS of the ANAFI which is near the camera/gimbal.
+As such, care must be taken to orient the case properly and as far back on the clip as possible when Glooping the pieces together.